(updated Jan 2, 2019)

 - When can I set up my merchant booth?

-This year, you can begin to set up your booth on Thursday after the event begins.
-When you arrive at the site, let the Troll staff know that you are a merchant, and they will reach out to a member of the staff to meet you in Merchant Row.
+This year, you can begin to set up your booth on Thursday at 10:00 am.
+Only merchants will be allowed in at 10:00 am for set up.
+Site opens at 12:00.
+When you arrive at the site, please pay site fees, let the Troll staff know that you are a merchant, and they will reach out to a member of the staff to meet you in Merchant Row.

 - What happens if I arrive early to the event and want to set up my merchant booth or private camp near the Merchant Row?